robertdavidgraham/masscan/doc/masscan.8.markdown

     the nmap file `nmap-payloads`.
 This contains UDP payload, so that we can send useful UDP packets instead of empty ones.
 Similar to `--pcap-payloads`.

+  * `--http-user-agent <user-agent>`: replaces the existing user-agent field with the indicated value when doing HTTP requests.

   * `--open-only`: report only open ports, not closed ports.